h-o-t/nocuous/README.md

 `stat` can take an options of `-o` or `--output` which will write the results as a CSV to the specified file.

+`stat` also accepts multiple input files and glob patterns passed as input files.

 ## Background

 The statistics collected around code toxicity are based directly on Eric